 How to fix the VMware error message “VMware Tools is no longer shipped with VMware Workstation for legacy guest operating systems” after setting up XP or Vista virtual machines.
-Both Windows XP and Windows Vista have been designated as “legacy” operating systems and the latest versions of VMware tools just doesn’t support them.

 The good news is that you can still download and install a legacy version of VMware Tools that does work with XP and Vista and it’s easy to do.